ShmuelRonen/FluxKontextCreator/README.md

 - Try lowering safety_tolerance if content is blocked
 - Check BFL service status

+**Fusion not working properly:**
+- Ensure `force_fusion=True` for character merging
+- Use fusion-specific prompt language (see guide above)
+- Try `side_by_side` mode for best character fusion results
+- Check that you're using singular language ("the person" not "two people")

 **Connection errors:**
 - Verify API endpoint is correct
 - Check firewall/network settings